Walleye Cove Camps | Ontario Drive-In Fishing Camps

 - Fish Species in Drive-to lakes: Brook Trout & Walleye

-The cabins are fully equipped housekeeping.
+The fishing cabins are fully equipped housekeeping.
 All have two bedrooms that comfortably sleep four adults with one double and three single beds each.
 Full bed linens are provided, but you will need to bring your own bath and beach towels.
 Fully equipped kitchens with propane stoves and electric refrigeration.
 (Note: please do not bring electric fry pans or hotplates as they overload the generator.
 Thank you.)
 Bathrooms have showers and flush toilets.
 Please be aware that all our water comes directly from the lake, fine for showers, but you will need to bring drinking water.

 A conveniently located chest freezer is available to freeze your fish or game.
 “The Laundry Shed”, new in 2016, for a small fee per load on the honor system is also available for guest use.
 Liquor, bank machines, gas, and groceries are available in Nakina and Geraldton.
 Liquor, bank machines, gas, and groceries are available in Nakina and Geraldton.